Naylor’s 2-run HR in 10th gives Guardians 7-6 win over Twins

-CLEVELAND (AP) — Josh Naylor hit a two-run homer with two outs in the 10th inning, completing a four-run rally that gave the Cleveland Guardians a 7-6 victory over the Minnesota Twins on Wednesday night.
+Naylor hit a two-run homer with two outs in the 10th inning, completing a four-run rally that gave the Guardians a thrilling 7-6 victory over the Minnesota Twins on Wednesday night.

-A passed ball by Ryan Jeffers scored Steven Kwan, and Cotton retired José Ramírez before Naylor drove his first game-ending homer onto the left field porch.
+A passed ball by Ryan Jeffers scored Steven Kwan, and Cotton retired Jose Ramirez and had two strikes on Naylor before he drove his first game-ending homer the other way onto the left-field porch.

+”I just tried to hit a homer, to be honest,” Naylor said, smiling. ”I was trying to end the game.
+I didn’t want to hit a single.
+I wanted to end it.
+I just wanted to win.”

+”I’ve got to go ice my neck,” Francona joked. ”I think Josh enjoys being in those situations, and that was pretty special right there.”

-Minnesota had taken a 6-3 lead in the top of the 10th on an RBI single from pinch-hitter Carlos Correa and a two-run homer by Max Kepler off Eli Morgan (4-2).
+Minnesota took a 6-3 lead in the top of the 10th on an RBI single from pinch-hitter Carlos Correa and a two-run homer by Max Kepler off Eli Morgan (4-2).
 It was Kepler’s 14th home run in 45 career games at Progressive Field.

 The teams have split four games in the five-game series, keeping the Twins’ lead over the second-place Guardians in the AL Central at two.

+”I don’t think you’ll see a game much more difficult on a team than that,” Minnesota manager Rocco Baldelli said. ”We’ve got to find a way to finish games out.”

-Alex Kirilloff hit a two-run homer in the sixth and Gio Urshela followed with a solo shot off Guardians starter Cal Quantrill, tying the game at 3 on Minnesota’s second back-to-back homers of the year.
+Alex Kirilloff hit a two-run homer in the sixth and Gio Urshela followed with a solo shot off Guardians starter Cal Quantrill, tying the score at 3 with the Twins’ second back-to-back homers of the year.

+Naylor drove in Cleveland’s third run with a sacrifice fly in the third inning and Rosario had four hits.
+The Guardians scored twice in the first on an RBI grounder from Franmil Reyes that included a throwing error by second baseman Luis Arraez.

-Kirilloff matched his season best with three hits, while Urshela had a pair.
-AL batting leader Luis Arraez went 0 for 5 for the Twins, dropping his average to .337.
+Kirilloff matched his season best with three hits.
+Arraez, the AL batting leader, went 0 for 5 for the Twins, dropping his average to .337.

 Quantrill pitched a career-high eight innings, allowing three runs on eight hits while striking out three.
 The right-hander did not issue a walk.